 Orlando Writing Schools

-Orlando has only 1 school in the city itself that offers relevant writing degree programs, but students can find options at a few other schools in the surrounding areas as well.
-This article highlights the coursework, focus areas and writing genres covered at 3 colleges.
+Orlando has only one school in the city itself that offers relevant writing degree programs, but students can find options at a few other schools in the surrounding areas as well.
+This article highlights the coursework, focus areas and writing genres covered at three colleges.
 A table of statistics on the profiled schools, as well as info on some other college options in the area, is provided as well.

 - Located about 15 miles from downtown Orlando, the University of Central Florida is a public university with several continuing education (CE) courses in creative writing.
 It also offers minors, certificates, bachelor's degrees and master's degrees in the field, including those in creative, professional and technical writing.

 - For those willing to travel about 39 miles north of Orlando's downtown area, Stetson University in DeLand has a minor program in creative writing and BA and Master of Arts (MA) programs in English.
+It also offers a low-residency Master of Fine Arts (MFA) in Creative Writing program.

 Comparison of Schools

 Sometimes the decision on where to attend college comes down to what's in the bank.
-Find out about the undergraduate tuition rates for the profiled schools, as well other facts like acceptance figures and campus settings, in the following table.
+Find out about the undergraduate tuition rates for the profiled schools, as well as other facts like acceptance figures and campus settings, in the following table.

 |University of Central Florida||Rollins College||Stetson University|